These beautiful 5-petal white flower varieties are perfect for balancing out the vibrancy in any garden without overwhelming the place!

 Botanical Name: Ranunculus Aquatilis

 Enough about terrestrial plants!
-The white buttercup is an aquatic perennial that grows in large patches, showcasing tiny white flowers with five small petals, blooming from mid-spring to summer.
-You would generally find them growing in shallow ponds or low-draining areas as they love wet, marshy soil and full sunlight.
+The white buttercup is an aquatic perennial that grows in large patches, featuring tiny white flowers with five small petals that bloom from mid-spring to summer.
+They grow in shallow ponds or low-drained areas as they love wet, marshy soil and full sunlight.

 11. Bacopa